Zhengzhou

-Zhengzhou is a major city for scientific research, appearing among the world's top 60 cities as tracked by the Nature Index.
-The city is home to several national key universities in China, notably Zhengzhou University, Henan University, Henan Agricultural University, Henan University of Chinese Medicine, and Henan University of Technology.
+Zhengzhou is also a major city for scientific research, often appearing among the world's top 60 cities as tracked by the Nature Index.
+The city is home to multiple institutes of higher education, notably Zhengzhou University, Henan University, Henan Agricultural University, Henan University of Chinese Medicine, and Henan University of Technology.
+There are two World Heritage Sites in Zhengzhou and one UNESCO Global Geopark in Songshan, Dengfeng.
+The city is home to the headquarters of Yutong Bus, the largest bus manufacturer in the world by sales volume.

+Etymology

+The settlement was originally known as "Guancheng", meaning "City of the Guan", named after the Guan family who held the area as a city-state.

+In 583 AD, it became the seat of a prefecture and was renamed "Guanzhou", with "zhou" indicating a prefectural administrative division.
+The character Zheng (郑) refers to the Zheng state, which once governed the region.

 History

-The Shang dynasty established Aodu (隞都) or Bodu (亳都) in Zhengzhou.
-This prehistoric city had become abandoned as ruins long before the First Emperor of China in 260 BC.
-Since 1950, archaeological finds in a walled city in Eastern Zhengzhou have provided evidence of Shang dynasty settlements in the area around 1600 BC.
-Outside this city, remains of large public buildings and a complex of small settlements have been discovered.
-The site is generally identified with the Shang capital of Ao and is preserved in the Shang dynasty Ruins monument in Guanchen District.
+Several city ruins dating back to the early Shang dynasty have been discovered in the Zhengzhou area, including candidate locations of the early Shang capitals Ao (隞), Bo (亳) or Yan (奄).
+Since 1950, archaeological finds in the Zhengzhou Shang City, a Shang capital city located near the historical center of Zhengzhou, have provided evidence of Shang settlements in the area around 1600 BC.
+Outside of the city, remains of large public buildings and a complex of small settlements have been discovered at a site 20 km to the northwest.
+This site is identified by some as the Shang capital of Ao.

-The Shang, who continually moved their capital due to frequent natural disasters, left Ao at around the 13th century BC.
-The site, nevertheless, remained occupied; Zhou (post-1050 BC) tombs have also been discovered.
-Legend suggests that in the Western Zhou period (1111–771 BC) the site became the fief of a family named Guan.
-From this derives the name borne by the county (xian) since the late 6th century BC—Guancheng (City of the Guan).
-The city first became the seat of a prefectural administration in AD 587, when it was named Guanzhou.
-In 605 it was first called Zhengzhou—a name by which it has been known virtually ever since.
+The Shang, who continually moved their capital, left the area around the 13th century BC.
+The Zhengzhou site, nevertheless, remained occupied; Zhou (post-1050 BC) tombs have also been discovered.
+After defeating the Shang, the King Wu of Zhou named three of his brothers as vassal rulers over territories around the core of the Shang kingdom.
+One of them was Shu Xian, who founded the city-state of Guan in what is now Zhengzhou.
+However, the three princes allied with Shang remnants and rebelled a few years later, although the rebellion was soon put down.
+From this derives the name borne by the county (xian) since the late 6th century BC—Guancheng (Guan City).
+The city first became the seat of a prefectural (zhou) administration in AD 587, when it was named Guanzhou.

-The name Zhengzhou came from the Sui dynasty (AD 582), even though it was located in Chenggao, another town.
-The government moved to the contemporary city during the Tang dynasty.
-It achieved its greatest importance under the Sui (AD 581–618), Tang (618–907), and early Song (960–1127) dynasties, when it was the terminus of the New Bian Canal, which joined the Yellow River to the northwest.
+The name Zhengzhou (Zheng Prefecture) dates back to the Sui dynasty (AD 582).
+During Sui times, the prefectural seat was located in Chenggao, another town.
+The prefecture moved to Guancheng during the Tang dynasty, and the city has been known as Zhengzhou ever since.
+It achieved great importance under the Sui (AD 581–618), Tang (618–907), and early Song (960–1127) dynasties, when it was the terminus of the New Bian Canal, which joined the Yellow River to the northwest.
 There, at a place called Heyin, a vast granary complex was established to supply the capitals at Luoyang and Chang'an to the west and the frontier armies to the north.
-In the Song period, however, the transfer of the capital eastward to Kaifeng robbed Zhengzhou of much of its importance.